dwarfmaster/netlist-compiler/README.md

 The generated program expects two arguments (they are NOT optional).
 The first one is a path to a file, which will be loaded as the ROM.
 The second one is the size of the RAM in bytes.
+An optional third argument can specify a number of passes in the simulation.

 When they are inputs variables, their values must be entered in hexadecimal, separated by returns, in the order the variables where in the netlist.
 The